-The Cabinet enacts all the 'subordinate' or 'delegated' legislation.
-The number of such orders-in-council runs into thousands every year.
+The Cabinet enacts all the 'subordinate' or 'delegated' legis. lation.
+The number of such orders in council runs into thousands every year.
 The Cabinet disallows provincial bills, or may advise the G.G. to give his assent or reject some bills reserved for his pleasure by Lieut.-Governors.
-Legally, there are no limits on the exercise of these two powers by the Cabinet, but in practice, these are exercised only on exceptional occasions.
-From the beginning to the present only 112 provincial laws have been disallowed, though in many others, provinces were persuaded to make necessary modifications, 65 provincial bills were reserved for signatures of the G.G. and 14 of these became laws.
-The tendency during the recent times has been to exercise these powers sparingly.
-Since 1943, no law has been disallowed.
+Legally, there are no limits on the exercise of these two powers by the Cabinet but in practice these are exercised only on exceptional occasions.
+From the beginning to the present only 112 provincial laws have been disallowed, though in many others, provinces were persuaded to make necessary modifications 65 provincial bills were reserved for signatures of the G.G. and 14 of these became laws.
+The tendency during the recent times has been to exercise these powers sparingly Since 1943, no law has been disallowed.
 During 1925 to 1937 no law was disallowed.
-Only 16 laws have been disallowed from 1925 up to date and 11 out of these 16 affected the jurisdiction of the Dominion Government.
+Only 16 laws have been disallowed from 1925, up. to date and 11 out of these 16 affected the jurisdiction of the Dominion Government

-- 4. Committee System.
+4. Committee System.
 The Cabinet like its British counterpart functions through sub-committees.
 In 1939, there were 10 such committees.
-Three are most important: Reconstruction, Demobilization and Re-establishment and Defence. - 5.
-Cabinet Secretariat: Till 1940, the Cabinet had no secretarial staff.
+Three are most important: Reconstruction, Demobilization and Re-establishment and Defence.

+5. Cabinet Secretariat: Till 1940, the Cabinet had no secretaria staff.
 In that year due to increase in work, a secretary was appointed.
 He, under the guidance of the Prime Minister, prepares the agenda of Cabinet meetings and circulates the necessary documents and explanations.
-He notes down the decisions reached at the Cabinet meetings and circultes them to the ministries concerned.
-The Secretary is assisted by a small staff.
+He notes down the decisions reached at the Cabinet meetings and circulates them to the ministries constitution of the control of